Icinga/icingaweb2/doc/installation.md

 Debian and Ubuntu:
 ````
-usermod -a -G icingaweb2 wwwrun
+usermod -a -G icingaweb2 www-data
 ````

 Use `icingacli` to create the configuration directory which defaults to **/etc/icingaweb2**: